What is the Use of Paraphrasing Tools?

 The text that we gave as input was 46 words long.
 The output was only 28.

 As you can see in the above screenshot, the paraphrasing tool understood the context of the text remarkably.
-It made changes that shrunk the input to almost half its size.
-The output that it gave is also much smoother to read.
+It made changes that shrunk the input to almost half its size, and the output is also much smoother to read.

-Now, usually, no one actually writes this poor of a passage except deliberately.
-But, if you ever find that a particular piece of text (like a sentence or so) in your content is not flowing well, you can simply put it through a paraphrasing tool to fix it.
+Usually, no one writes this poorly of a passage except deliberately.
+But, if you ever find that a particular piece of text (like a sentence or something) in your content is not flowing well, you can use a paraphrasing tool to fix it.

 Before moving on to the next point, let’s give another example to drive our point home.